lexingxie/cmLab/content/citation/IMC.md

 Fig 7.
 Heatmap of citations over time, broken down by publication year (horizontal axis) and citing venue (vertical axis).

 <a href=/img/citation/IMC/IMC_box_ref.png><img width=900 src="/img/citation/IMC/IMC_box_ref.png"></a>
 Fig 8.
-Box plot of reference publication years, grouped by broken down by the year paper in this venue is published (x-axis).
+Box plot of reference age in years (y-axis, lower is older), broken down by the year paper in this venue is published (x-axis).

 <a href=/img/citation/IMC/IMC_year_ref.png><img width=900 src="/img/citation/IMC/IMC_year_ref.png"></a>
 Fig 9.
 Heatmap of references, broken down by the year paper in this venue is published (horizontal axis) and by the publication year of the reference (vertical axis).